 what was your face before you existed in this life

 and this koan of your original face before your parents conceived of you - is "good" examples showing Zen escapism from reality:

 A Zen master asks, “Show me your Original Face, the face you had before your parents were born".

 If you are a novice Zen follower, who do not answer a question as the master expects, you are a failure, you do not have a mind of your own.
-This is evident in almost all Zen literature: modern followers praising and repeating old masters nonsense.
+This is evident in almost all contents of Zen literature: modern followers praising and repeating old masters nonsense.